Aristocracy of Norway: Fiefs and fortresses

+The system of royally controlled fiefs was established in 1308, replacing the originally more independent lendmen.
+There were two types of medieval fiefs:

+To the first belonged castle fiefs (Norwegian: slottslen) or main fiefs (Norwegian: hovedlen), to which the king appointed lords, and under them petty fiefs (Norwegian: smålen), which had varying connections with their respective castle fief.
+In the 15th century, there were approximately fifty fiefs in Norway.
+In the late 16th century and the early 17th century, there were four permanent castle fiefs and approximately thirty small.
+Thereafter, the number of petty fiefs was reduced in favour of bigger and more stable main fiefs.
+Lords of castle fief resided in the biggest cities, where the royal farms or the castles were located.

+The second type were estate fiefs (Norwegian: godslen), i.e. private, noble estates that constituted independent areas of jurisdiction.

+Likewise, nobles were active in the kingdom's military defence, in which fortresses had a central position.
+In the early 14th century, the Fortress of Vardøhus in Northern Norway was constructed due to conflicts with the Russian Republic of Novgorod and as protection against robbery raids of the Karelians.
+The fortresses Bohus and Akershus in Eastern Norway were established approximately at the same time.
+An earlier fortress was Bergenhus in Western Norway.
+There would usually be one or more fiefs attached to each fortress.
+All fortresses were mainly under the command of nobles, who held the military title of høvedsmann.

 Black Death

 The Black Death, which came to Norway around 1349, was bad for the nobility.
 In addition to the loss of their own members, about two thirds of the population were killed by the plague, and the reduction in available manpower for agriculture caused an economic crisis.

 The aristocracy was reduced from about 600 families or 3,600 people before 1350 to about 200 families or 1,000 people in 1450.

 The value of land was reduced by 50%-75%, and the land rent was reduced by up to 75%, except in relatively populous central districts like Akershus and Båhus, where the reduction was about 40%.
 The tithe also reduced by 60%-70%.

-Both before and after the plague, Norwegian noblemen were unusually dependent on the King compared with noblemen in other countries.
+Both before and after the plague, Norwegian noblemen were unusually dependent on the king compared with noblemen in other countries.
 Mountainous Norway has never been conducive to large land estates of continental size.
 As a consequence of the tremendous reduction in land-related income following the plague, it became even more necessary than before to enter royal service.

 Militarily, the Black Death was a catastrophe.
 As lower and local noblemen were killed by the plague, the recruitment of officers and troop leaders was equally reduced.
-Having lost their economic base (reduced income of taxes etc.) and their economic guarantees from the King, local aristocrats could often not fulfil their military duties.
+Having lost their economic base (reduced income of taxes etc.) and their economic guarantees from the king, local aristocrats could often not fulfil their military duties.